AaRonStaRK019/ansible-ubuntu-redhat9/README.md

 ## Hosting Web Servers on different Ansible nodes - Ubuntu and RedHat Linux

-`The aim of this exercise will be to host a mockup fitness sign-up page on two ansible nodes (Ubuntu and RedHat Linux), using apache2 and apache httpd respectively`
+This exercise will aim to host a mockup fitness sign-up page on two ansible nodes (Ubuntu and RedHat Linux), using apache2 and apache httpd respectively

-`Ansible playbooks used:`
+### Ansible playbooks used:

 `Install web servers on both nodes`